CosmWasm/sylvia-book/src/basics/execute.md

 #}
 ```

-First let's add module `ContractError` to `src/contract.rs`.
-We will update `instantiate` to return
+First let's add module `ContractError` to `src/contract.rs` and delete the old alias.
+We will update
-it instead of `StdError`.
-In case of `query` it is mostly not neccessary as rarely we will check
+`instantiate` to return it instead of `StdError`.
+In case of `query` it is mostly not neccessary as
-anything in it, but if you will have a reason you can also update it.
-It is a good approach to
+rarely we will check anything in it, but if you will have a reason you can also update it.
+It is a
-define your own error type and return it in all but `query` messages.
+good approach to define your own error type and return it in all but `query` messages.

 To generate message as execute we will prefix it with `#[msg(exec)]`.
 Return type is the same as in
 case of `instantiate` which is `Result<Response, ContractError>`.